huggingface/accelerate/docs/source/usage_guides/model_size_estimator.md

 One very difficult aspect when exploring potential models to use on your machine is knowing just how big of a model will *fit* with your current graphics card.

-To help alleviate this, 🤗 Accelerate has a CLI interface through `accelerate calculate-memory`.
+To help alleviate this, 🤗 Accelerate has a CLI interface through `accelerate estimate-memory`.
 This tutorial will help walk you through using it, what to expect, and at the end link to the interactive demo hosted on the 🤗 Hub which will even let you post those results directly on the model repo!